hpi-dhc/devicely/README.md

 Timeshifting, Deidentifying and Writing them back

+The method deidentify generates a `random` subject id or you can specify one (e.g. 001)

 The method `set_window` will create a `timedelta` window around the blood pressure measurement (e.g. 30 secs)

 The type of window is defined by: `bfill` (before the start of the measurement),